cheeyeo/openapi-rails-api/README.md

 OpenAPI  is a API description format for RESTFul web services.

-[Swagger]{:target="_blank"} provides the tooling around OpenAPI specification that allows you to build, develop, test and document your apis.
+[Swagger] provides the tooling around OpenAPI specification that allows you to build, develop, test and document your apis.

 One of the swagger tooling, ```swagger-ui``` presents a complete UI to test and validate your api in the browser.